 It can be as easy as messaging them and letting them know your current financial status, and when you plan to pay them.
-Just stick to your word and do all you can to finally settle that loan.
+Stick to your word and do all you can to finally settle that loan.

 4. Set a timeline for debt/s repayment

 Do you feel like the world is against you, and you can’t get out of the debt cycle?
 Well, you’re not alone.
-But a lot of people have come out of this with barely a scratch on their credit history.
+A lot of people have come out of this with barely a scratch on their credit history.
 Here are the followings steps you can start doing:

 - Find the best repayment strategy.
 There’s the snowball method, which lets you prioritize debt repayment, from one with the smallest interest first, down to the highest interest.
 Or, if high interests have been the cause of your inability to get out of debt, then pay off the one with the high interest first.

 - Consolidate debts.
 Maybe you’re still qualified for a personal loan?
 Use that money to consolidate your debts, and finally be debt-free in just a few months.